GodsSajjad/ariadne/.github/ISSUE_TEMPLATE/tunnel-sandbox.md

 title: Tunnel Sandbox
 labels: tunnel-sandbox
 assignees: ''
 ---

 > **What is this?**
 > Open this issue, tick your options, and the workflow will spin up a short-lived test server on a GitHub Actions runner and expose it via the tunnel you choose.
 Edit the issue to re-run with new options.

+> **What happens next?**
+> After you submit, the bot comments a status block that includes your access link or SSH command.
+If something fails, it automatically opens a private tmate shell for you.

 ## Tunneling Access Overview